mentatpsi/Wawa-Software-Engineering/README.md

   Terminal 1:
   - Copy files in server folder into home directory under Ubuntu
   - Set chmod 755 to initalize file.
   - Run sudo ./initalize
-  - This should create a Glassfish environment

-  - Requires set up of MySQL
+  Terminal 2:
   - Requires the commenting out of #bind-address = 127.0.0.1 in the /etc/mysql/my.cnf file
   - Requires the creation of glassfish user with "glassfish" password (make sure password works)
   - Requires the creation of the two JDBC Connection Pools (MySQLDataSource, MySQLDataSource)
     - Set up properties can be found in link